 By the 1930s, the hotel occupied 35 acres in downtown Palm Springs.
-The facilities included a swimming pool, tennis courts, a golf course, and horses for horseback riding.
-The reputation of our hotel grew, and soon we were a world-famous, desert resort.
+The facilities included a swimming pool, tennis courts, golf course and horses for horseback riding.
+The reputation of our hotel grew and soon we were a world famous, desert resort.
 Our credo was to provide good home-cooked food, clean and comfortable accommodations, and warm hospitality.

 [Nellie Coffman died in 1950.
-As the community expanded, the hotel gave way to the Desert Plaza Shopping Plaza in 1967.
+As the community expanded, the hotel gave way to the Desert Plaza

+Shopping Plaza in 1967.
 There is a plaque in her honor at the site of the former Desert Inn on the northwest corner of Palm Canyon Drive and Tahquitz Canyon Way.
 Photos: Courtesy of Palm Springs Historical Society.]

 My name is Pearl McCallum McManus.
 In 1925, my husband Austin and I opened the Oasis Hotel on land my father, John McCallum, had settled in 1885.
 We built the Hacienda Apartments, the first apartment house in Palm Springs.
 Also, we developed the city's first major subdivision, Tahquitz River Estates.
-It contained Robinson's department store, the Tennis Club, and many individual homes.
+It contained Robinson's department store, the Tennis Club and many individual homes.

-When I sold the lot that housed my family's original adobe home, I had the home dismantled and moved, brick by brick, a few blocks south of where it rests today in the Village Green.
+When I sold the corner lot, which housed my family's original adobe home, I had the home dismantled and moved, brick by brick, a few blocks south where it rests today in the Village Green.
 Some people call me "Auntie Pearl."
 Other people respect me and fear me because I am a very serious, proud person.
-Through my efforts to honor my father, the McCallum name is today on streets, buildings, parks, and on the McCallum Theater.
+Through my efforts to honor my father, the McCallum name is today on streets, buildings, parks and a theater.

-[Pearl McCallum McManus died on July 24, 1966, at 87.
+[Pearl McCallum McManus died on July 24, 1966, at the age of 87.
 After her death, the McCallum Foundation was responsible for millions of dollars of civic improvements and educational projects.
 The Oasis Hotel still stands at the corner of Tahquitz Canyon Way and Belardo Road.
 It is the oldest hotel in Palm Springs.
 Photograph courtesy of Palm Springs Historical Society.]

 My name is Frank Bogert.
-I am a former Hollywood stuntman.
-In 1927, I came to Palm Springs as a dude wrangler.
-Fewer than 200 people lived in Palm Springs at that time.
+I am a former Hollywood stunt man.
+In 1927, I came to Palm Springs as a dude wrangler Less than 200 people lived in Palm Springs at that time.
 I worked as a publicity man for the El Mirador Hotel in the 1930s, writing articles and traveling the country to promote Palm Springs.
 I served as the first manager of the Palm Springs Chamber of Commerce and managed the Racquet Club for my good friend Charlie Farrell.
 I became a highly effective promoter in the 1930s when I began taking pictures of celebrities who stayed at the El Mirador Hotel and sending them to newspapers across the country.

-During World War II, I enlisted in the U.S. Navy, served in the South Pacific, and rose to lieutenant commander.
-After the war, I developed and managed the dude ranch that became the Thunderbird Country Club.
+During World War II, I enlisted in the U.S. Navy, served in the South Pacific, and rose to the rank of lieutenant commander.
+After the war, I took up real estate and land development.
+I developed and then managed the dude ranch that became the Thunderbird Country Club.
 I am a decorated horseman who received the Golden Spur Award, the highest honor given by the Charros, a group of Mexican gentleman riders.
 You can usually find me wearing my white cowboy hat and boots.

 I served four terms as the mayor of Palm Springs from 1958 to 1966 and a second time, as the city's first directly-elected mayor, from 1982 to 1988.
 Over the years, I helped turn the desert outpost into a glamorous destination for celebrities and tourists.
+I have met all of the famous people, from Hollywood stars to U.S. Presidents, who have traveled to Palm Springs.